Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Experiments

 \subsection{Validation of Distributional Approximation}

-We validate how well our proposal can approximate true distribution experimentally.
-To generate a true distribution, we generate $1,000$ data as $\mD_n^X$ and $1,000$ data as $\mD_n^Y$, and then calculate $W(\mu_n,\mu_m)$ as a point drawn from true distribution.
-Then, we repeat this procedure for $2,000$ times.
-Note that we use different observations in every repetitions, i.e., use $2,000\times2,000$ observations totally.
-In contrast, to validate the proposal, we draw $1,000$ samples from $\mu$ only once to calculate a distribution of $\tilde{Z}_W$.
+We validate the performance of our proposed method in Algorithm \ref{alg:GMB} which approximates the true distribution of {$W_1(\mu_n,\mu)$}.
+To generate a true distribution, we set $1,000$ and generate $\mD_n^X$ and then calculate {$W_1(\mu_n,\mu)$}.
+Then, we repeat this procedure for $2,000$ times, hence we use $1,000\times 2,000$ observations in total.
+To validate the proposed method, we draw $n = 1,000$ samples from $\mu$ and calculate $\tilde{Z}_W$.